Litter free Penrith

 Common littered items

-In Penrith, litter is seen near fast food premises, sports and playground facilities, along railway stations and bus stops.
-Bagged dog poo is seen along public reserves, specifically the Nepean River walk and dog parks.
+In Penrith, litter is seen near fast food premises, sports and playground facilities, along railway stations and at bus stops.

 Common littered items include: